MarschmiLab/MarschmiLab.github.io/_pages/join.md

 	- Due mid-ctober: <a href="https://www.atkinson.cornell.edu/grants/postdocs/postdoctoral-fellowships/">Atkinson Postdoctoral Fellowship in Sustainability</a>.
 	- Due December 1st: <a href="https://cihmid.cornell.edu/?programs=cihmid-postdoctoral-fellows-program">CIHMID Postdoctoral Fellowship</a>.
 - Private Foundations
-	- Due October 1st: <a href="https://lsrf.org/apply/">Life Sciences Research Foundation</a>.
+	- *See Schmidt Science Fellowship that is a bridge between graduate school & postdoc.*
 	- Due Mid May: <a href="https://www.simonsfoundation.org/grant/simons-postdoctoral-fellowships-in-marine-microbial-ecology/">Simons Foundation in Marine Microbial Ecology</a>.
 		- *NOTE: Marian's postdoc work was funded by this fellowship and she welcomes anyone seeking this fellowship to get in touch with her!*
 	- Due September-early December: <a href="https://sites.nationalacademies.org/PGA/FordFellowships/PGA_171940"> Ford Foundation Postdoctoral Fellowship.</a>
+	- Due October 1st: <a href="https://lsrf.org/apply/">Life Sciences Research Foundation</a>.